Dear reader of ADxS.org, please excuse the disruption.

 • For information on the change in the functions of the PFC due to the very high noradrenaline level during stress, see 1.1 Attention problems

-All of the symptoms mentioned also occur in ADHD, but not in all sufferers.19
+All of the symptoms mentioned also occur in people with ADHD, but not in all people with ADHD.19

 1.4.
 Thinking blocks